GentSadiku202155392/Dizajni-dhe-Zhvillimi-Webit/README.md

-last push on git 01.17.2024 Finished the project
+last push on git 01.18.2024 Finished the project

+project finished on 01.18.2024 -Gent Sadiku